 Today’s most popular indicators have stood the test of time as reliable tools that are not perfect, but do provide the consistency that traders desire.
 New age physics and math may hold clues for new indicators that have natural universal laws as their primary foundation.
 While market forces are as much about natural forces as they are about human psychology, the jury is still out as to whether new age indicators can really deliver a competitive advantage.
-As with any indicator, the “beauty” is in the “eye” of the trader and his ability to fine tune respective parameters to provide the consistent signals that he requires.
+As with any indicator, the “beauty” is in the “eye” of the trader and their ability to fine tune respective parameters to provide the consistent signals that they require.

 Forextraders' Broker of the Month